 We all are very well aware that this pandemic (COVID-19) has affected most of the trades around the world, and it has impacted our line as well, The ocean and air freight rates have drastically increased in this period, but the choice of the importer and exporter to choose the way of transportation of the shipment still depends upon below given factors :

-Considering all the above details there are still only two methods of transport you have to choose in between which are explained below:
+Considering all the above details there are still only two methods of transport you have to choose between which are explained below:

 – Heavy machinery

 You will have to choose the right type of container which will be according to your cargo type.
-For an instance If your Cargo is temperature sensitive you may have to choose a Reefer container or if you have a small volume of goods you may go for LCL ( less than Container) type shipment as FCL (Full Container Load) comes at an expensive rate.
+For instance, If your Cargo is temperature sensitive you may have to choose a Reefer container or if you have a small volume of goods you may go for LCL ( less than Container) type shipment as FCL (Full Container Load) comes at an expensive rate.

 Below given are the types of cargo which can be shipped by air:

-Air shipments rate depends upon the weight of cargo, the rates can be calculated with the consideration of actual weight of cargo or by volumetric weight (to find the volumetric weight of the cargo, you will have to multiply the length, breadth and height then multiply the product by 167 )
+Air shipments rate depends upon the weight of cargo, the rates can be calculated with the consideration of the actual weight of cargo or by volumetric weight (to find the volumetric weight of the cargo, you will have to multiply the length, breadth, and height then multiply the product by 167 )